A13X9/Todo-List-App/README.md

 # Todo-List-App
-A simple Todo list App built with Node, Express, Mongo and jQuerry
+A simple Todo list App built with Node, Express, Mongo and jQuerry.